Spring Garden Revival

 Contact Plainfield’s Department of Public Works for Dethatched Material Disposal & Yard Waste Collection

-Proper disposal of dethatched lawn material is essential for environmental compliance and community cleanliness in Plainfield.
+Proper disposal of dethatched lawn material is essential for both environmental compliance and neighborhood cleanliness in Plainfield.
 The Village operates a comprehensive yard waste collection program, typically running from April through November, which accepts dethatched thatch, grass clippings, and leaves.
-Residents must use biodegradable paper bags (plastic bags are strictly prohibited) or rigid containers (usually up to 32 gallons) for curbside pickup.
+Residents must use biodegradable paper yard waste bags—plastic bags are strictly prohibited—or rigid containers (usually up to 32 gallons) clearly marked for yard waste.
 Commercial contractors may be subject to additional permit or fee requirements.
-For larger volumes, the Village provides a yard waste drop-off site with set operating hours, and residents may need a permit or sticker for access.
-Always separate thatch from other yard waste if required by local guidelines.
-For up-to-date collection schedules, accepted materials, and drop-off procedures, contact: Plainfield Department of Public Works
+Yard waste drop-off sites are available for larger loads, with specific operating hours and resident permit or sticker requirements.
+Always separate dethatched material from other waste streams, as some municipalities require thatch to be collected apart from leaves or branches.
+For up-to-date collection schedules, accepted materials, and drop-off site details, contact:

 14400 S. Coil Plus Drive, Plainfield, IL 60544